ellakoa/postcard-poem/content/posts/borrowed-light.md

   Over rooftops onto empty streets
   Stirring some from a dreamy sleep.

-  Shining a path into the night
-  with borrowed light, the
-  expansive moon gleams bright.
+  Shining a path far into the night, with borrowed light, the expansive moon gleams bright.
 alignPoemLeft: false